steelpuxnastik/SHINSANWASWITCH/shinsanwaswitch_PCB/README.md

 - PCB: 1x `shinsanwaswitch_PCB` **1mm thickness** (one of three possible variants, see above)
   - C1: Generic 0.1uF through hole ceramic capacitor.
-  - C2: *not necessary, but recommended* 47uF 6.3v electrolitic capacitor on the power line input (there is no separated place on board for it's installing, so can be soldered directly to `S5B-PH-K-S` +5v and GND pins holes, especially for this holes were enlarged to fit two wires.
-Make sure that wires of capacitor do not contacts other pins, for reliability, wires of capasitor better to isolate with heat shrinkage)
+  - C2: *not necessary, but recommended* 47uF 6.3v electrolitic capacitor on the power line input (read [some nuances of board assembly](shinsanwaswitch_PCB#some-nuances-of-board-assembly) for more ditails)
   - J1: `S5B-PH-K-S` or equivalent.
   - LED: `S2B-PH-K-S` or equivalent.
   - PC1: `RPI-352`.